- GW Home

 - Admissions & Aid

 - Faculty & Staff

 The GW Virginia Science and Technology Campus has many partnerships, spanning academic, research, and community engagement efforts.
 The following are examples of existing partnerships, but is not a comprehensive listing.

 Partnerships with Loudoun County Public Schools (LCPS)

 - Science, Technology, and Engineering Day: This partnership with Loudoun County Public Schools (LCPS) captures students' imaginations while teaching them about career opportunities.
-Now going into its eight year, 130-150 LCPS high school students spend a day annually on GW’s campus experiencing hands-on workshops designed to illustrate different areas of academic study, research, and careers in the fields of science, technology, and engineering.
+Now going into its ninth year, 130-150 LCPS high school students spend a day annually on GW’s campus experiencing hands-on workshops designed to illustrate different areas of academic study, research, and careers in the fields of science, technology, and engineering.